circuitdao/docs/docs/technical-manual/liquidation.md

 If a liquidation auction has timed out and all the debt has been recovered, the liquidation was successful.
 The vault is released back to the borrower together with any collateral that wasn't claimed in the auction.

-If a liquidation auction has timed out without all debt having been recovered it can be restarted via the start auction operation, unless there is no collateral left in the vault, in which case the vault is said to have incurred **Bad Debt**.
+If a liquidation auction has timed out without all debt having been recovered it can be restarted via the start auction operation, unless there is no collateral left in the vault, in which case the vault is said to have incurred Bad Debt.

 ### Recover Bad Debt